Community Literacy Center

 What are my transportation/parking options for getting to and from the event (when it's in person!)?

 The CLC isn't able to provide transportation to or from the event.
-There are three parking spaces outside of Morrill Hall.
+There are parking spaces outside of Morrill Hall.
 There is a larger visitors' parking lot a short walk across Main Street, in front of the Hamel Rec Center.
-Both of those lots cost $1.50 for one hour of parking.
 You can find more information about parking at UNH here.
-If attending online, you'll receive a link to the Zoom meeting the day before Write Free.
+If attending a program online (Write Free), you'll receive a link to the Zoom meeting the day before the program.

 Bring your preferred mode of writing, be it a notebook, computer, tablet, phone, or parchment.
 Bring your creativity, and bring some ideas of writing you'd like to work on.